sodapork/seniorlivingcacl/README.md

-# Senior Living Cost Calculator
+# Sunscape Boca Raton - Senior Living Cost Calculator

-A comprehensive web-based calculator that helps users compare their current cost of living with senior living facility expenses.
-This tool provides detailed cost analysis, savings calculations, and export functionality to help make informed decisions about senior living options.
+A comprehensive web-based calculator that helps users compare their current cost of living with luxury senior living expenses at Sunscape Boca Raton.
+This tool provides detailed cost analysis, savings calculations, and export functionality to help make informed decisions about premium senior living options in beautiful Boca Raton, Florida.

+## About Sunscape Boca Raton

+Sunscape Boca Raton is a premier luxury senior living community offering exceptional care, gourmet dining, and world-class amenities in the heart of beautiful Boca Raton.
+Our calculator helps you understand how our premium services compare to your current lifestyle costs.

 ## Features